ChromaPDX/chroma-fund-docs/docs/source/chroma_fund/howto_senddividend.rst

 Sending Payment to Investors
 ============================

-Send payments to investors is done from the ADMIN section.
+Sending payments to investors is done from the ADMIN section.

-Selecting "$ DIVIDENDS" will take you to the ...

 (coming soon)